Suyooo/discord-aran/README.md

 * `dashboardDomain` *(optional)*: If Express.JS resolves the domain name incorrectly (or the dashboard is proxied), this allows you to override it.
 Again, no trailing slash, and do not include the root path if `dashboardRootPath` is set (for example: `https://example.com`).
+* `m̀oduleWhitelist` *(optional)*: An array of strings that only allows those modules to be loaded.
+This allows you to run only one single module you are working on in your dev environment, while the rest of the bot can still run the rest without any conflicts.
+If not set, all modules in the `modules` folder will be loaded.

 ## Implementing Modules